Composer in Residence

-BM in Music Composition and Music Education, Ithaca College
+BM in Oboe Performance and Music Composition, Ithaca College

 Share with us some of your professional accomplishments.

 I am a composer, oboist and educator originally from deep in the woods of Rhode Island.
 As a composer, I am passionate about communicating with many different kinds of audiences and exploring the ideas of narrative through sound.
 I think that for many people, story telling is a very meaningful access point into our world as musicians, and it is this idea of story telling that I wish to share through all of the music I make.
 I am passionate about new music as well as music education, and I believe that through the way that we teach and talk about music we can pass down a rich tradition of music making as well as inspire young people to share their own story through music.